scheidelg/SANS-Class-Redirect-Template/Instructions.md

      - Change the GitHub Pages **Custom domain** setting to the assigned FQDN; click **Save**
      - Return to the repository file listing and make sure that a CNAME file was created

-7. Login to GoDaddy and create a CNAME record that redirects to the GitHub project's GitHub Pages web page.
+7. Login to GoDaddy and create a CNAME record that redirects to the GitHub repository's GitHub Pages web page.

      - **Manage My Products**
      - Under the list of domains, find `scheidel.net`